-Step D (Optional) - Configure Cloudockit Container to support the creation of Compliance Rules, Tailored Diagrams and Settings
+Step D (Optional) - Configure Cloudockit Container to save custom changes

-Cloudockit Container supports the creation of new Compliance Rules, new Tailored Diagram and new Settings.
+Cloudockit Container supports the creation of new Tailored Documents, new Tailored Diagrams, new Compliance Rules and new Settings, along with the possibility to create your own Report templates.

-This feature requires that you deploy an Azure Cosmos DB to save the Compliance Rules and Tailored Diagrams.
+This feature requires that you deploy an Azure Cosmos DB to save your customized templates and settings.